canyalccn/macOverlay/README.md

 Notes:

 Shortcut can be changed through the script.
-You need the overlay_stopped/overlay_activated.png on your desktop if you want the notifications to work.
+You need the overlay_stopped/overlay_activated.png paths set if you want the notifications to work.
 There is a slight delay for overlay to be applied.
 Keep in mind that everytime you change a screen mode overlay gets refreshed (to keep it on top)

 Known issues: